-Non- Post Secondary ŭ
+Non-Post Secondary

 Partial Secondary School Secondary School Completion

-Post Secondary
+Post Post Secondary

 Job Fact Sheet Questionnaire

 1-Year Certificate 4-Year Degree

 2-Year Diploma Masters Degree

 \boxtimes 3-Year Diploma/Degree Post Graduate Degree

-\boxtimes Professional Designation Specify: PMP Designation
+Professional Designation Specify:

 Other Specify:

-that is A Dip adult s required for the position based loma or Degree in a related field d upon the d such as ound bus education and/or type of training or its equivalent e College's recruitment standards.
-Management or Business.
-Expert knowledge of siness and financial practices, business red.
+that is s required for the position based l upon the education and/or type of training or its equivalent College's recruitment standards.
+Management, Business or Trade with experience

+in Bus siness Management Expert kr nowledge of adult education, curriculum design, sound elopment, planning and marketing is required.

-ify and describe any program sp he requirements of the position ertification or professional designation necessary to
+fy and describe any program sphe requirements of the position. ertification or professional designation necessary to

 N/A

-of training necessary to fulfil the requirements of rvice skills, conflict resolution, operating equipment)
+of training necessary to fulfil the requirements of vice skills, conflict resolution, operating equipment)

+N/A

+• EVDEDIENOE

 3. EXPERIENCE

-esser of hire ntial techniques, skills and abilit ies neces rogressive work experience required to obtain the sary to fulfil the requirements of the job at the point match the incumbent's actual amount of
+esser of hire ntial techniques, skills and abiliti es necess ogressive work experience required to obtain the sary to fulfil the requirements of the job at the point match the incumbent's actual amount of

-College is to identify the minimud upon the College's recruitmen t and type of experience appropriate for the position ments.
+College is to identify the minimular to the College's recruitmen and type of experience appropriate for the position nents.

-Expe Experience required at the point of hire.
+Expe rience required at the point of hi ire.
 Up to and including:

 0 - no experience \boxtimes 3 years

 1 month 5 years

 3 months 7 years

 6 months 9 years

 1 year 12 years

 18 months 15 years

+2 years 17 years